atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/sql-join-types-explained-visually.md

 ---
 title: SQL Join Types Explained Visually
-meta_title: SQL Join Types Explained Visually
+meta_title: SQL Join Types Explained in Visuals
 description: 'Data within a database exists across multiple tables, JOINs allow you to combine datasets into new tables for analysis.
 Learn more. '
 section: JOINs